Anpliat/Breast-Cancer-Classification/README.md

 This repository contains the following files:
 Filename | Content
 --- | ---
-Assessment.ipynb | This notebook contains the methodology for classifying breast cancer tumors using supervised learning techniques
+Main_Code.ipynb | This notebook contains the methodology for classifying breast cancer tumors using supervised learning techniques
 Neural_Networks.ipynb | This notebook contains the methodology for classifying breast cancer tumors using a Neural Network architecture pickle_model.pkl | This file contains the winning model trained and ready to be used requirements.txt | This file contains all the project dependencies (libraries) needed for the current project to run